-The Applied Clinical Informatics 2-year Track is open to applicants from any clinical specialty.
-There are four components of the curriculum: didactic education, informatics practicum, innovation scholarly project, and clinical care.
-Participants acquire the knowledge and skills to begin successful careers dedicated to analyzing, designing, implementing, optimizing, and evaluating information and communication systems that enhance individual and population health outcomes, improve health care delivery, and strengthen the clinician-patient relationship.
+Both tracks share four core components: didactic education, informatics practicum, innovative scholarly projects and clinical care.
+Fellows acquire the knowledge and skills to begin successful careers dedicated to analyzing, designing, implementing, optimizing, and evaluating information and communication systems that enhance individual and population health outcomes, improve health care delivery, and strengthen the clinician-patient relationship.
 Projects are configured based on the interests and career goals of the individual fellows.
 Graduates will be prepared to lead health information technology strategy and implementation projects, advance the field’s knowledge base, and train the next generation.
 After successfully completing the program, fellows will be eligible to take the Clinical Informatics Board Exam offered by the American Board of Preventive Medicine (ABPM) and American Board of Pathology (ABP).